faysalGit/payment-platform/README.md

 * The Strategy: Abstract the settled domain patterns into reusable network contract libraries.
 Once core processing engines, workers, and ledger persistence schemas are validated, their shared messaging payloads are centralized into a versioned registry (shared-contracts).
 This creates the foundation for decoupled, reactive notification and analytics systems.
 * The Rationale: Because notifications and telemetry engines are pure downstream consumers of system data, designing them earlier would have resulted in unvalidated schema assumptions and pipeline breakage during structural changes.

-## Phase 6: Cloud Provisioning & Visual Consumption (Steps 14–15)
+## Phase 6: Cloud Provisioning & Visual Consumption (Steps 14–16)

-* The Strategy: Construct the surrounding environmental and client layers around the backend architecture.
+* The Strategy: Construct the surrounding environmental, automation pipeline, and client layers around the backend architecture.
 Infrastructure-as-Code modules build the physical cloud topologies (subnets, AKS clusters, secret vaults) matching the service map.
-The frontend interface serves as the final consumption plane.
+CI/CD scripts establish the continuous integration parameters, and the frontend interface serves as the final consumption plane.
-* The Rationale: Designing infrastructure rules and user experiences last ensures they match your backend constraints perfectly.
-Because the UI layer has visibility over gateway error contracts (e.g., HTTP 429), state structures, and pagination signatures, it can be engineered cleanly without guessing api specifications.
+* The Rationale: Designing infrastructure rules, integration automation loops, and user experiences last ensures they match your backend constraints perfectly.
+Because the UI layer has visibility over gateway error contracts (e.g., HTTP 429), state structures, and pagination signatures, it can be engineered cleanly without guessing API specifications.